fnproject/fdk-java/examples/async-thumbnails/README.md

 }
 ```

-The `objectUpload` method is private and just uses a `minio` client to perform the upload.
+The `objectUpload` method is private and just uses a `minio` completerInvokeClient to perform the upload.

 ```java
 public class ThumbnailsFunction {